 - 2 Nights in minshuku accommodation in Asuka

-- Round trip train tickets from either Kyoto or Osaka
+- Round trip train tickets from Kyoto or Osaka

 - Detailed information pack with local travel information, walking route notes and sightseeing suggestions

 - Telephone support from our local, English speaking, representative

 - Travel to/from Kyoto or Osaka

 - Baggage forwarding is not included, though we provide instructions for how this can be easily arranged

 When To Go

 You can start this tour on any day of the week subject to availability.
 Accommodations are busy and may charge extra during the following Japanese holiday periods: New Year (29 December to 04 January), Golden Week (29 April to 05 May) and O-bon (13 - 15 August).

 Time of Year